ElMansouri-cpu/ShelfLinkbackend/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Environment Files

+- `.env.example`: Example for development environment variables
+- `.env.production.example`: Example for production environment variables (now tracked in the repo)

+## Docker Setup

+- See `DOCKER_SETUP.md` for detailed Docker usage, troubleshooting, and advanced configuration.
+- Only `docker-compose.yml` (development) and `docker-compose.prod.yml` (production) are needed.
+All other legacy Docker Compose files have been removed.
+- `.dockerignore` is present and tracked for optimized Docker builds.